Room Damage Sample Clauses

 AutoNDA by SimpleDocs

 Room Damage.
 Residents are responsible for any damage to the assigned room, its furnishings, and as determined applicable doors/windows.
-If residents live in a suite or apartment, damages charges may be assessed to all occupants unless a resident accepts responsibility for the damage.

 Room Damage.
 Loss: The resident (and roommate where assigned) is/are responsible for damages to their room and damage and/or loss to the furnishings and fixtures the College has placed there.
 Theresident agrees to pay for the restoration of the property to its condition at the time of occupancy, or for repairs or replacement (beyond normal wear and tear), unless the identity of others responsible for the damage or loss is established and proven by the resident(s).
 Resident(s) are responsible for any damage or loss to the premises caused by their guests.
 Charges for damages, cleaning, replacement of furniture, etc., shall be divided by the number of students assigned to the room.
-If one roommate assumes responsibility for damages, cleaning, replacement of furniture, etc., a written statement signed by both roommates must be submitted to the Department of Residence Life.
+If one roommate assumes responsibility for damages, cleaning, replacement of furniture, etc., a written statement signed by both roommates must be submitted to the Office of Residence Life.
 Charges will not be assessed to one roommate based solely on one roommate claiming another responsible.

 Room Damage.
 Residents are responsible for maintaining assigned rooms and will be charged for damages such as holes in the walls, ceilings, soiled mattresses, stained carpets, cigarette xxxxx/odor, removal of screens, broken windows, etc. ALL CLEANING AND REPAIR CHARGES WILL BE DEDUCTED FROM THE DORM RESIDENT’S FINAL PAY CHECK.
 Please note if there are any repairs that need to be done in your room and you did not report this within one week of this agreement you will be responsible for damages at time of departure.
 You must report all damages to your dorm room even if you were not the person who caused the damage.
 If the resident that caused the damage comes forward and is responsible for his/her actions damage fees will be deducted off that person’s pay-check.
 If there is more than one person in a room and nobody takes responsibility for the damages the cost will be divided between the residents that are assigned to that dorm room.
 Residents are responsible for leaving the room clean, and in good condition at time of departure.